morrislaptop/looped/docs/requests.md

         //
     }

-<a name="old-input"></a>
 ### Old Input

 Laravel allows you to keep input from one request during the next request.
 This feature is particularly useful for re-populating forms after detecting validation errors.
-However, if you are using Laravel's included [validation features](/docs/{{version}}/validation), it is unlikely you will need to manually use these methods, as some of Laravel's built-in validation facilities will call them automatically.
+However, if you are using Laravel's included [validation features](/validation), it is unlikely you will need to manually use these methods, as some of Laravel's built-in validation facilities will call them automatically.

 #### Flashing Input To The Session

-The `flash` method on the `Illuminate\Http\Request` class will flash the current input to the [session](/docs/{{version}}/session) so that it is available during the user's next request to the application:
+The `flash` method on the `Illuminate\Http\Request` class will flash the current input to the [session](/session) so that it is available during the user's next request to the application:

     $request->flash();